In this 3-minute read:

 Surveys are also a great way to discover customer trends that you can use in marketing material and to help you make strategic changes.
 But, it’s not always easy getting customers to complete surveys.
 Here are a three keys to consider:

 - Make it short and sweet.
 No one wants to spend more than a couple minutes responding, so make the survey short and easy to complete.

 - Make it accessible.
 Provide a link to the survey on receipts, the menu, your website—put it everywhere.
 You can also send out an email or include a feedback box on your website or app.

 - Offer incentives.
 Everyone likes a free drink or dessert.
 Offer your customers a special treat if they complete the survey, and they’ll be more likely to do it.

 In the end, customers want to be heard.
 If you pay attention to what they’re saying, you can improve your business and build a loyal customer base.
 If you want to see how Womply can help you set up a restaurant feedback system, request a free demo using the form below.

-Did you enjoy “3 ways to get customer feedback about your restaurant”?
+Did you enjoy “3 easy ways to get restaurant customer feedback”?
 Get a free demo and we'll show you how Womply can help you make more money and save time every day.